 The LCS Board shall announce the certified election results to the Members following notification of the candidates

 The newly elected director(s) shall be expected to attend the first regular meeting of the Board of Directors that is scheduled at the commencement of their term.
-In order to be seated to the Board of Directors, the candidate(s) must submit a signed copy of the “Board Member Statement of Agreement” form to the currently seated Board of Directors no later than the first meeting of the new term.
+In order to be seated to the Board of Directors, the candidate(s) must submit a signed copy of the “LCS Board Member Conduct & Ethics Policy” form to the currently seated Board of Directors no later than the first meeting of the new term.

 Vacancies